Jordan Cashmyer killed by fentanyl in latest tragic US opioid case

 It follows news of her death last month

-Jordan Cashmyer, a former teenage star of MTV’s ‘16 and Pregnant’ , has been revealed to have died of fentanyl and cocaine intoxication.
+Former teenage star of MTV’s ‘16 and Pregnant’ Jordan Cashmyer died of fentanyl and cocaine intoxication, it has been revealed.

-In an update regarding Cashmyer’s death last month, the Maryland Department of Health Office of Chief Medical Examiner reportedly confirmed on Wednesday that she died of fentanyl and cocaine intoxication.
+In an update regarding Cashmyer’s death, the Maryland Department of Health Office of Chief Medical Examiner confirmed to The Independent on Wednesday that she died of fentanyl and cocaine intoxication last month.

 Her death is the latest casualty of an ongoing opiod crisis in the United States, with more than 75,000 opioid overdose deaths recorded last year by the US Centers for Disease Control and Prevention (CDC).